rozachatz/money-transfer-api/README.md

 - AC 1: Happy path for money transfer between two accounts
 - AC 2: Insufficient balance to process money transfer
 - AC 3: Transfer between the same account
-- AC 4: One or more of the accounts does not exist
+- AC 4: One account (target/source) does not exist

 ## Future Containerization
 In future versions, a Docker container will be provided for easier installation and running of the application in different environments.
-Stay tuned for updates on containerization.